clambin/imdb-watchlist/README.md

 ```

-If '--apikey' is not specified, imdb-watchlist will generate one automatically and list in the logfile.
+If '-apikey' is not specified, imdb-watchlist generates & logs a key automatically.

 ### Configuring Sonarr

-Add an Import List in Sonarr, specifying the API KEY described above.
+Add an Import List in Sonarr/Radarr, specifying the API key described above.

 ## Authors